Scheduled MonumentsEnglandBronze Age bowl barrow and a pair of Anglo-Saxon burial mounds 70m south of the White Horse on Whitehorse Hill

 What is Bronze Age bowl barrow and a pair of Anglo-Saxon burial mounds 70m south of the White Horse on Whitehorse Hill?

-The Bronze Age bowl barrow and pair of Anglo-Saxon burial mounds on Whitehorse Hill is an ancient monument complex located approximately seventy metres south of the White Horse in Berkshire, England.
+A Bronze Age bowl barrow and a pair of Anglo-Saxon burial mounds are located 70 metres south of the White Horse on Whitehorse Hill in Berkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008411.

 Who is responsible for protecting Bronze Age bowl barrow and a pair of Anglo-Saxon burial mounds 70m south of the White Horse on Whitehorse Hill?